bobleesj/scikit-package/doc/source/release-guides/conda-forge.rst

 Can I automate the process of making a PR to the feedstock after PyPI/GitHub release?
 ----------------------------------------------------------------------------------------

 Yes!
-We provide ``package upate conda-forge`` to streamline the conda-forge release process after PyPI release.
+We provide ``package update conda-forge`` to streamline the conda-forge release process after PyPI release.

 #.
 Open ``~/.skpkgrc``